haroldlinke/pyMobaLedLib/README.md

 1. Download the release package for windows.
 2. Locate the ARDUINO folder - normally it should be Dokumente\ARDUINO.
 This folder contains the MobaLedLib folder.
 3. Create a new folder pyMobaLedLib.
 Copy the downloaded package into this folder and unzip the package.
-4. pyMobaLedLib.exe is the program file.
+4. pyMobaLedLib.bat starts the program pyMoabLedLib.
 With right click "Send to Desktop" create an icon on the desktop.

 # Attention LINUX and Mac Users:
 It is not possible to detect the location of the ARDUINO IDE executable automatically, as it can be installed in any directory